-There are five major landowners in the vicinity of the Swan Lake Project site, as well as a number of small private parcels immediately west of the lake (Figure 2).
+There are five major landowners in the vicinity of the Swan Lake Project site, as well as a number of small private parcels immediately west of the lake (see Parcel map in PRISM).
 Island County owns the parcel containing Swan Lake and is supportive of the project.
-A landowner acknowledgement and letter of support have been uploaded to PRISM.
-Affected landowners to the north include Alice Sorenson, and GT Group Telecom (USA) LLC, Washington State Parks (Joseph Whidbey State Park ).
-Ms Sorenson and the Parks department have both signed landowner acknowledgement foms (in PRISM) and expressed verbal support for the project.
+Affected landowners to the north include Alice Sorenson, and GT Group Telecom (USA) LLC, Washington State Parks (Joseph Whidbey State Park).
+Three of the four landowners have signed landowner acknowledgement forms (in PRISM) and expressed verbal support for the project.
 Phone calls to GT Group Telecom have not been answered, but a copy of the landowner acknowledgement form has been sent to the Company's business office via certified mail.